shingjan/DBx1000/CONFIG.md

 **Config File**

 DBx1000 benchmark has the following parameters in the config file.
-Parameters with a * sign should not be changed.
+Parameters which are bold should not be changed.

   - CORE_CNT		: number of cores modeled in the system.
   - PART_CNT		: number of logical partitions in the system